CivicActions/guidebook/docs/README.md

 ### <a name="purpose"></a>Handbook Purpose

-This Handbook has been prepared to describe CivicActions' philosophy, working methods and processes, employment practices, policies, benefits, and the conduct we expect from members of our team.
+This Handbook has been prepared to describe Civic Actions' philosophy, working methods and processes, employment practices, policies, benefits, and the conduct we expect from members of our team.

 ## License

-Copyright 2017 CivicActions.
+Copyright 2017 Civic Actions.

 This work is licensed under the terms of the [Creative Commons Attribution 4.0 International (CC BY 4.0) license](LICENSE.md).